 Knitting lace looks so complicated, but it’s really a series of increases and decreases worked strategically to create holes in knitting that form a pattern.
 Knitted lace patterns are almost always accompanied by charts, and it’s important to know how to use these charts to knit lace successfully

-In Lace Knitting for Beginners, Editor Amy Palmer has pulled together eleven lace projects, plus a guide to following lace charts.
+In Lace Knitting for Beginners, Editor Amy Palmer has pulled together 11 knitted lace projects, plus a guide to following lace charts.

 One of the questions I get a lot on Knitting Daily is “What does ‘no stitch’ mean in a chart?”
 Here’s Amy to answer that for us!